What is codependency?

 It commonly feels that they are rescuing the person from something or someone.

-When the codependent feels that the other does not respond as they wish, they becomes depressed, frustrated and they will start trying more fervently to control the other.
-Helping others mistakenly leads them to believe that they need them and that is why they will never abandon them, even if this leads them to suffer bad treatment, humiliation and even physical violence.
+When the codependent feels that the other does not respond as they wish, they become depressed and frustrated and start trying more fervently to control the other.
+Helping others mistakenly leads them to believe that they need them and that is why they will never abandon them, even if this leads them to suffer bad treatment, humiliation, and even physical violence.

 Some symptoms of codependency can be: